gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 Browsers have begun to support lazy loading natively in HTML tags, but right now, [almost 30% of users are on browsers](https://caniuse.com/loading-lazy-attr) that don't support it.

-Gatsby generates the native component for use in browsers that can use it, and creates the same effect manually for browsers than haven't yet implemented lazy loading.
+Gatsby generates the native component for use in browsers that can use it, and creates the same effect manually for browsers than haven't yet implemented lazy loading via the IntersectionObserver API.
 ### Avoid hydration lag for React apps

 A client-side React app, where the browser needs to parse React before executing the app, is blocked on all other work until it can evaluate React, so it can traverse the DOM React is giving.